giantswarm/docs/src/content/advanced/gitops/apps/automatic_updates_appcr.md

 ## Export environment variables

-**Note**, Management Cluster codename, Organization name, Workload Cluster name and some App-related values are needed in multiple places across this instruction, the least error prone way of providing them is by exporting as environment variables:
+**__Note__**, Management Cluster codename, Organization name, Workload Cluster name and some App-related values are needed in multiple places across this instruction, the least error prone way of providing them is by exporting them as environment variables:

 ```nohighlight
 export MC_NAME=CODENAME